-2021/22 2022/23 2/23 2023/24 Actual Measure Standard Actual Standard 6.5% Result rate of secondary searches of arriving international air passengers and crew 6.0%-10.0% 10.5% 6.0%-10.0% A positive result is any outcome of a secondary search that supports the risk profile given to the person/item that was searched.
-This includes, but is not limited to, finding prohibited, restricted, or undeclared items; finding information on criminal activities; or referral to another border control agency.
-Referrals to other agencies made up two-thirds of the positive results in 2022/23.
-This included a higher number of biosecurity referrals in line with increased border screening by the Ministry for Primary Industries to help prevent the transmission of foot-and-mouth disease into New Zealand.
-Returning measure Minimum number of arriving air passengers selected for random interventions (under Customs' Assurance programme) 1,500 1,001 2,150 Not achieved - A combination of a technical issue reducing our sample rate for part of the year, resourcing constraints and adverse weather events in Auckland resulted in fewer random interventions being conducted in 2022/23.
-This measure was removed during the COVID-19 pandemic (for 2020/21 and 2021/22) as every passenger crossing the border engaged with officials as part of the health screening processes.
-It was reinstated for the 2022/23 financial year as our random sampling programme resumed.
-Investigati ons and enforcement 100% Minimum percentage of investigations, related to travellers and their possessions, where prosecution is initiated 75% 100% 75% The measure has been adjusted for 2023/24 from initiatin reduction action.
-Prosecution is one of a range of potential enforcement outcomes.
-Expanding the scope of this measure harm reduction outcomes, provides a more comprehension. l outcomes Custo sure, to include oth ms might seek wh ner forms of punit en conducting ive action or
+2021/22 2022/23 2023/24 Actual Measure Standard Actual Standard 6.5% Result rate of secondary searches of arriving international air passengers and crew 6.0%-10.0% 10.5% 6.0%-10.0% A positive result is any outcome of a secondary search that that was searched.
+This includes, but is not limited to, find finding information on criminal activities; or referral to and Referrals to other agencies made up two-thirds of the pose number of biosecurity referrals in line with increased bord to help prevent the transmission of foot-and-mouth disease ing prohibited, res other border contr itive results in 202 ler screening by th tricted, or undecla ol agency.
+2/23.
+This include Ministry for Prin ared items; d a higher Returning measure Minimum number of arriving air passengers selected for random interventions (under Customs' Assurance programme) 1,500 1,001 2,150 Not achieved - A combination of a technical issue reduci constraints and adverse weather events in Auckland result in 2022/23.
+This measure was removed during the COVID- passenger crossing the border engaged with officials as pa reinstated for the 2022/23 financial year as our random sa ted in fewer rando 19 pandemic (for art of the health so om interventions b 2020/21 and 2021 creening processe eing conducted /22) as every Investigati ons and enforcement 100% Minimum percentage of investigations, related to travellers and their possessions, where prosecution is initiated 75% 100% 75% The measure has been adjusted for 2023/24 from initiatin reduction action.
+Prosecution is one of a range of potentia enforcement outcomes.
+Expanding the scope of this meas harm reduction outcomes, provides a more comprehensiv al outcomes Custo sure, to include oth ms might seek wh her forms of punit en conducting ive action or